 Keep SEO in mind

-People think of seo that it will increase visibility in search.
+People think of SEO that will increase visibility in search.
 But most of them never thought it is for serving better user experiences.

-Nope, you don’t have to be the Rand Fishkin to do seo, neither anyone can be.
-You just have to be who you are and learn the fundamentals of seo.
-As of now, here are the initial things you should care.
+Nope, you don’t have to be the Rand Fishkin to do SEO, neither anyone can be.
+You just have to be who you are and learn the fundamentals of SEO.
+As of now, here are the initial things you should care about.

 • You should find a potential keyword for your title through researching.
 It will help you gain more search exposures.

-• Keyword placed in close to the title starting has more importance than the bottom.
+• The keyword placed close to the title starting has more importance than the bottom.

-• You title length should be between 512px in width.
+• Your title length should be between 512px in width.
 Otherwise, the rest will get cut from Google search results.

 To check the keyword placement and the width of your post title, you may use the Moz Title Preview Tool, so as I do.